 Applicants must be graduates of a university in the United Kingdom who have completed their undergraduate degree no more than five years prior to taking up the award.
 Students will be eligible to apply to take up the award in the academic year immediately following graduation.

-Applicants should submit a CV, a covering letter which summarises their interest and experience in playwriting, and an outline of their proposed drama using less than 1000 words through the competition’s online application system by 12.00 noon on Friday 12 January 2024.
+Applicants should submit a CV, a covering letter which summarises their interest and experience in playwriting, and an outline of their proposed drama in less than 1000 words through the competition’s online application system by 12.00 noon on Friday 16 January 2026.
 Applicants must also supply details for referees who are theatre or appropriate academic professionals through the online application system.

 For any enquiries please contact [email protected]